You are viewing this course for 2021-22 entry. 2022-23 entry is also available.

 - Cognitive Studies Seminar

 Cognitive science is a research field in which philosophy, psychology, neuroscience, linguistics, computer science, and anthropology come together to discover how the mind works.
-This module aims to: 1.
-Introduce students to major theoretical issues in cognitive science.
-2. Help students to see how empirical evidence drawn from different disciplines is relevant to key issues in cognitive science.
-3. Equip students with an understanding of the philosophical importance of cognitive science.30 credits
+This module aims to:30 credits

 - Political Philosophy Research Seminar